-LIKE THE MAGI, WE SEEK THE KING OF KINGS WITH ALL OUR HEART
+LIKE THE MAGI, WE SEEK THE KING OF KINGS WITH ALL OUR HEARTS

 __________________________________________________